fingerprintjs/fingerprintjs/contributing.md

 Or make a PR to this repository, the test will run in BrowserStack automatically.
 BrowserStack sessions are unstable, so a session can fail for no reason;
 restart the testing when you see no clear errors related to the tests.
+If you run the test command multiple times in parallel, BrowserStack will loses access to the Karma server (for some reason), that will cause the tests to hang infinitely, so try to run a single testing at once.

 Unit test files are located right next to individual module files that they check.
 Integration tests are located in the `tests` directory.